bmwcarit/ramses-logic/doc/sphinx/api.rst

 :func:`rlogic::LogicEngine::update` after loading from file will execute all scripts.
 Bindings will only be executed if some or all of their inputs are linked to a script output.
-Binding values will only be passed further to ``Ramses`` if their values were modified, e.g. by a link which produced a different value than before saving, or if the application called :func:`rlogic::Property::set` explicitly on any of the bindings' input properties
+Binding values will only be passed further to ``Ramses`` if their values were modified, e.g. by a link which produced a different value than before saving, or if the application called :func:`rlogic::Property::set` explicitly on any of the bindings' input properties.
+For more details on saving and loading, see the :ref:`section further down <Saving/Loading from file>`.

 ===================================
 Script creation